googleapis/ruby-spanner-activerecord/examples/snippets/README.md

 # Sample snippets

-This directory contains a number of simple standalone samples that shows how to use ActiveRecord with Cloud Spanner.
+This directory contains a number of simple standalone samples that show how to use ActiveRecord with Cloud Spanner.

 ### Running from this directory
 The samples can be executed using the following command in this directory: